 USEMODULE macro of your application's Makefile.

 MODULE name should be unique or build breaks as modules overwrite the same output file.
+This might for example lead to

 This problem happened in the past for: